oneforawe/config-repo/setup/remote-machine-setup/README.md

 # For Remote Linux Machines

-When connecting to a remote linux machine via ssh, it can be nice to apply some configurations and install some software to have a more personalized experience, both in functionality and aesthetics.
+When connecting to a remote GNU/Linux machine via ssh, it can be nice to apply some configurations and install some software to have a more personalized experience, both in functionality and aesthetics.

 This simplifies the process.

 ## Installation

-WARNING: This code risks deleting (over-writing) important files.
-It was made for my convenience, not for the safety of your files.
-(Safety will come later.
-Actually(!), I did add some safety by adding code to move files into a `.config-old-replaced` folder so they are backed-up and not simply over-written.)
-Be sure to understand the code before running it, and save copies of important relevant files that will be over-written if you want to go back to your original settings.
+WARNING: This code risks deleting (over-writing) important files, although I made an attempt to add safety (for the first time) by automating backup of pre-existing config files into a `~/.config-old-replaced` folder so they are not simply over-written.
+This code was made for my convenience, not for the safety of your files.
+(Perhaps more, better-tested safety will come later.)
+Be sure to understand the code before running it, and save copies of important relevant files that may be over-written if you want to go back to your original settings.

 1. In a shell, clone this whole repo to obtain a local copy the files:
    `git clone https://github.com/oneforawe/config-files.git ~/.config-files`